burgil/supe-project-creator/README.md

 **Opening the Workspace:**

 1. Locate the `<project-name>.code-workspace` file in your project directory.
-2. Double-click the file to open it in VS Code, or select "Open Workspace" from the VS Code menu and navigate to the file.
+2. Double-click the file to open it in VS Code, or find "Open Workspace" inside VS Code.

 **Benefits of Using the Recommended Workspace:**